 The closeness of stitching governs the rigidity or softness of an armour.
 The closer the stitches, the more rigid.
 The further apart, the softer.
 There are three main kinds of stitching used on a bogu's futon:

 - tezashi - hand-stitching; the most laborious and expensive form of stitching.
-Usually they appear as a series of squares on the bogu's futon (padded areas).
+Usually the stitches appear as a series of squares on the bogu's futon (padded areas).
 Generally considered to create the softest, most protective and most long-lasting bogu.
 Stitch widths are measured in old fashioned Japanese units called bu.
 1 bu approx = 3mm.
 Bogu are usually available in 2.0, 1.5, 1.2 and 1.0 bu stitch widths.
 Some bogu is now available in 3.0bu.
 There is a lot of debate over which is the optimum stitching, but 1.0 bu is most expensive because it takes the most work.

 - machine - machine stitching is done in rows and is measured in mm (distance between each row).
 Bogu start at about 7mm and are available in 6mm, 5mm, 4mm, 3mm and 2mm stitch widths, depending on the manufacturer.
 There is no real difference in cost of manufacture for close stitch widths using machine stitching, although companies will usually charge more for closer stitch widths.
 This is because they tend to use higher quality materials on bogu with closer stitch widths.
 Overall, materials and workmanship (which is largely invisible) are more important than stitch width with these bogu.